Erik Werba: Career

 Werba was born in Baden bei Wien, the son of Ludwig Werba (1884–1945), who was born in Graz and became a composer, music director and vice-president of the Österreichisch-ungarischer Musikerverband, founded in 1896.
 Ludwig Werba died in a bombing raid on 2 April 1945.

 Werba completed the Matura at the Baden Gymnasium in 1936.
 He then studied at both the Akademie für Musik und darstellende Kunst in Vienna and the University of Vienna, where he earned a PhD in 1940.
 He worked as a music critic and teacher, and directed the Mozartgemeinde after World War II.
 Werba was Kapellmeister at the Stadttheater Baden from 1945 to 1946.
 As a pianist, he focused on accompanying lieder singers.
 He collaborated with Irmgard Seefried, Christa Ludwig, Walter Berry, Kim Borg, Brigitte Fassbaender, Peter Schreier and Nicolai Gedda, appearing internationally.

 Werba was a professor of lied and oratorio at the Wiener Musikakademie from 1949 to 1990, and from 1964 to 1971 also at the Akademie für Musik und darstellende Kunst in Graz.
-As a journalist, he worked for the newsletters of the Mozartgemeinde, the Wiener Figaro, the Österreichische Musikzeitschrift and the periodical Musikerziehung.
-As a composer, he wrote incidental music, chamber music and lieder.
+As a book author, he received a lukewarm, if not cold reception; thus his 1971 monograph of the composer Hugo Wolf was charged for "a remarkable lack of insight into the actual problems of Hugo Wolf′s work and its reception history".
+He was more successful as a journalist, working for the newsletters of the Mozartgemeinde, the Wiener Figaro, the Österreichische Musikzeitschrift and the periodical Musikerziehung.
+As a composer, he wrote incidental music, chamber music and lieder, often performed during his lifetime.

 Werba died on 9 April 1992 in Hinterbrühl.
 He is buried at the Maria Enzersdorf cemetery.